leafo/lapis-systemd/README.md

 ## Creating service files

-You can use the new `service` command to generate service files for different environments.
+The `service` command generates service files based on the environment configuration.
 From your shell:

 ```bash
 $ lapis systemd service development